Limit volume up to 80 dB

 EDIT: I kind of assumed desktop speakers but if we are talking about a laptop this may not apply.

-oh dearie me. that is suuuch an unnecessary and obscure way to limit the volume… this is the first time in my lyfe ive seen anyone actually use or even want to have this “feature”. i respect that.
+oh dearie me. that is suuuch an unnecessary and obscure way to limit the vol-, NOPE, not volume, LOUDNESS…!
+OP should have been a bit more clear on this… well, this is the first time im seeing anyone wish to try this at home…

-in music industry, people use LUFS or dB. that’s it.
-SPL dB is very, VERY unpopular. maybe a few nerdy scientists use it, AT BEST, just for the fancy statistics, "oh my, your venue is so incredibly loud! :nerd_face: ".
+for example, in music industry, people use LUFS or dB(FS). that’s it.
+NOT sound pressure levels!
+SPL dB is very, VERY unpopular. maybe a few nerdy scientists use it, AT BEST, just for the fancy statistics, "oh my, your venue is so incredibly loud! :nerd_face: ". ahem…

-ah yes, iphones and macbooks do come with an SPL dB hardware meter (androids dont), but, uh, you see… well… ugh, what am i getting into… they’re just BAD (who would’ve thunk it)! it’s not (never was) an accurate way of measuring ACOUSTIC PRESSURE LEVELS! you have many variables:
+ah yes, iphones and macbooks do come with an SPL dB hardware meter (androids dont afaik), but, uh, you see… well… ugh, what am i getting into… they’re just TERRIBLE! it’s not (never was) an accurate way of measuring ACOUSTIC PRESSURE LEVELS! you have many variables:

 • calibration (none of the iphones/macbooks are, because they dont have a calibration feature lmao)